The Drug Discovery Agent Becomes the Workflow Gate

 Governance Reading

-This page belongs beside AI-enabled biology as a sequence screen, AI biosecurity, AlphaFold, AI-driven drug discovery, and agent evidence trails.
+This page belongs beside AI-enabled biology as a sequence screen, AI biosecurity, AlphaFold, AI-driven drug discovery, AI in science, and agent evidence trails.
 The common problem is materialization.
 A model output in biology can become a lab order, an experimental plan, an intellectual-property claim, a safety review, or an investment memo.
 That transition needs more than a fluent rationale.

 Mozi's strongest lesson is architectural humility.
 If a scientific agent is allowed to act, the system should know which stage it is in, which tools are permitted, which artifact is authoritative, which human checkpoint was passed, and what evidence would let a reviewer replay the decision.